OlajideOlagunju/GCP_Mage_Data_Pipeline/README.md

 - Install the Docker Engine using the instructions from this link: [Docker Engine](https://docs.docker.com/engine/install/debian/#install-using-the-repository) (for my VM, I used the apt repository to install the Docker Engine).
 - Install the Docker Compose plugin following the instructions from this link: [Docker Compose](https://docs.docker.com/compose/install/linux/#install-using-the-repository).

 Next, I'll spin up a container (we'll be running Mage and MariaDB from this container) using 'docker compose up' from a custom github private repository I made in my account.
-You can fork the repository link [here](https://github.com/mage-ai/compose-quickstart) and then edit the code below with details pertinent to your github account and repository.
+You can fork a sample repository link [here](https://github.com/mage-ai/compose-quickstart) and then edit the code below with details pertinent to your github account and repository.
+Remember the Cloud storage private key that was downloaded to your computer during the cloud storage setup?
+Please also add that Private Key file (should be a '.json' file) to the github repository, then proceed to the next step.

-    git clone https://<your github access token goes here>@github.com/OlajideOlagunju/mage_docker_compose.git gcp_mage_pipeline \
+    git clone https://<your github access token goes here>@github.com/<github account name>/<repository name>.git gcp_mage_pipeline \
     && cd gcp_mage_pipeline \
     && cp dev.env .env && rm dev.env \
     && docker compose up

+Run the above code in the bash terminal.

 If you get a permission denied error when spinning up the container instance, then try running the below code: